-If the Title IX and ADA Compliance Officer determines that the sanctions imposed are disproportionate to the severity of the violation, the Title IX and ADA Compliance Officer will return the grievance to the Vice President for the appropriate division of the grievance, or if the grievance is against a student, the Vice President of Learner Support Services, which may then increase, decrease or otherwise modify the sanctions.
+If the Title IX and ADA Compliance Officer determines that the sanctions imposed are disproportionate to the severity of the violation, the Title IX and ADA Compliance Officer will return the grievance to the Vice President for the appropriate division of the grievance, or if the grievance is against a student, the Vice President of Student Services, which may then increase, decrease or otherwise modify the sanctions.
 This decision is final.

 The appeal procedure and determination will typically be completed within 20 business days.

 The procedures governing the hearing of appeals include the following:

 All parties should be informed in a timely manner of the status of requests for appeal, the status of the appeal consideration, and the results of the appeal decision;

 Every opportunity to return the appeal to the original hearing body for reconsideration (remand) should be pursued;

 Appeals are not intended to be full re-hearings of the complaint (de novo).
 In most cases, appeals are confined to a review of the written documentation or record of the original hearing, and pertinent documentation regarding the grounds for appeal; The Chair of the Investigation and Hearing Board will render a written decision on the appeal to all parties within ten (10) business days, or as soon as possible thereafter from hearing of the appeal.
 The committee's decision to deny appeal requests is final.